 Don’t be rushed – check it out.
 Say no to any salesperson that

 pressures you to make an immediate decision.
 If he or she doesn’t have the

-other party, or if they ask “Can’t you make your own investment decisions?”
+other parties, or if they ask “Can’t you make your own investment decisions?”

 Say NO!
 You have the right and responsibility to check out the salesperson,

-firm, and the investment opportunity itself.
+firm, and investment opportunity itself.
 Almost all investment

 opportunities must be registered with the SEC.
 Extensive background